Definition

 The game can be found by clicking on the Microsoft symbol in the bottom-left corner of the screen.
 From there, it can be found in the “apps” section of the Home menu.
 Alternatively, you can play Spider Solitaire online from your browser.

-In order to play Spider Solitaire with cards, a single deck is not enough.
+To play with cards, a single deck is not enough.
 Instead, take two standard Anglo-American 52-card decks, and shuffle them together.
-The game can be played with only one deck, but it is traditional to use two decks in order to increase the length of the game.
+The game can be played with only one deck, but it is traditional to use two decks to increase the length of the game.

 - A tableau can only be removed from the board once it is fully descending: K, Q, J, 10-2, A. Aces are low.